-Bicycle maintenance and repair courses for the everyday and adventure cyclist
+Bicycle maintenance and repair classes

-• Save time, money and frustration
+Save time, money and frustration by preventing mechanical issues and unnecessary wear to components?

-Module 1: Basic bike maintenance and repair (1 hour - no prior knowledge required)
+Module 1: Basic bike maintenance and repair (1.5 hours - no prior knowledge required)

-• What tools you will need to perform basic bike maintenance and repairs
+What tools you will need to perform basic bike maintenance and repairs

-• How to prevent punctures
+How to prevent punctures

-• How to fix a puncture
+How to fix a puncture

-• How to clean and lubricate your chain, and how often to do this
+How to clean and lubricate your chain, and how often to do this

-• How to perform a safety check
+How to perform a basic safety check

-• Wholistic bike care; how often to get your bike serviced based on bike type and usage
+Wholistic bike care; how often to get your bike serviced based on bike type and usage

 Module 2: Chain care in depth (30 mins - no prior knowledge required)

 Did you know that most people (including many bike mechanics) maintain their chains in a way that significantly increases its rate of wear?
-Did you know that many of the most widely stocked lubricant brands perform poorly in simulated real world testing?
+Did you know that many of the most widely stocked lubricant brands perform poorly in simulated real-world testing?

 More than any other area of bike maintenance, chain care is rife with myth, hearsay, empty marketing claims and plain false information.
 This matters because drivetrain components (chain, cassette and chainrings) often represent the biggest maintenance cost to bike owners.